Funeral: Poland

 In Poland, in urban areas, there are usually two, or just one "stop".
 The body, brought by a hearse from the mortuary, may be taken to a church or to a cemetery chapel.
 There is then a funeral mass or service at the cemetery chapel.
-Following the mass or Service the casket is carried in procession (usually on foot) by hearse to the grave.
+Following the mass or service, the casket is carried in procession (usually on foot) by hearse to the grave.
 Once at the grave-site, the priest will commence the graveside committal service and the casket is lowered.
 The mass or service usually takes place at the cemetery.

 In some traditional rural areas, the wake (czuwanie) takes place in the house of the deceased or their relatives.
 The body lies in state for three days in the house.
 The funeral usually takes place on the third day.
 Family, neighbors and friends gather and pray during the day and night on those three days and nights.
-There are usually three stages in the funeral ceremony (ceremonia pogrzebowa, pogrzeb): the wake (czuwanie), then the body is carried by procession (usually on foot) or people drive in their own cars to the church or cemetery chapel for mass, and another procession by foot to the gravesite.
+There are usually three stages in the funeral ceremony (ceremonia pogrzebowa, pogrzeb): first, there is the wake, then the body is carried by procession (usually on foot) or people drive in their own cars to the church or cemetery chapel for mass, and then there is another procession by foot to the gravesite.

 After the funeral, families gather for a post-funeral get-together (stypa).
 It can be at the family home, or at a function hall.
-In Poland cremation is less popular because the Catholic Church in Poland prefers traditional burials (though cremation is allowed).
+In Poland, cremation is less popular, because the Catholic Church in Poland prefers traditional burials, although cremation is allowed.
 Cremation is more popular among non-religious people and Protestants in Poland.